saurabhthareja90/deploy-flask-app-as-code/README.md

 6. Update the Hosts file \<public-ip\> section with the public-ip address of the ec2-instance created in previous step.

+7. Update the Hosts file \<ssh-key\> section with path of the ssh key created earlier to connect to ec2 instance.

-7. Configure the server by executing ansible-playbook -
+8. Configure the server by executing ansible-playbook -

     ****ansible-playbook -i Hosts configure-server.yml****

-8. open browser of your choice and goto the public-ip address of the server. it will load the flask application.
+9. open browser of your choice and goto the public-ip address of the server. it will load the flask application.